EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: System

+\paragraph{Utility-Driven Filter Ordering for Early Rejection.} To reduce onboard computation, the runtime aims to reject unpromising images early by dynamically ordering filters according to their expected utility.
+Each filter \(f_i\) has an associated time cost $t(f_i)$ and likelihood of evaluating true $p_i$.
+To incorporate multi-task models, we define $b_i$ as the shared computational backbone (e.g., a neural network feature extractor) required by \(f_i\).
+Let $t(b_i)$ be the cost of executing this backbone.
+The effective execution time is:

-} where $\mathcal{E}$ denotes the current execution state.
+where $\mathcal{E}$ denotes the current execution state.

 The overall goal is to find an execution policy \(\pi^*\) that determines the sequence of filters to evaluate for each image to minimize the expected total execution cost required to reach a decision boundary.
-The objective is to find the policy \(\pi^*\) that minimizes: {
+The objective is to find the policy \(\pi^*\) that minimizes: -3 mm

-} where \(K\) is the number of filters evaluated before the confidence exits $[\beta,\alpha]$.
+where \(K\) is the number of filters evaluated before the confidence exits $[\beta,\alpha]$.

-Finding the optimal policy \(\pi^*\) is an instance of the Stochastic Boolean Function Evaluation (SBFE) problem, which is known to be \textit{NP}-hard (see Section \ref{sec:related-work}).
-Exact methods are thus computationally intractable for real-time satellite operations due to the large number of filters.
-Consequently, we employ a greedy strategy that, at each step, selects the filter maximizing the immediate information gain per unit of execution time to approximate the solution to Equation \ref{eq:objective}.
+Finding the optimal policy \(\pi^*\) is an instance of the Stochastic Boolean Function Evaluation (SBFE) problem, which is \textit{NP}-hard (see Section \ref{sec:related-work}).
+Exact methods would take years per image and are thus computationally intractable for real-time operations.
+We overcome this via a greedy strategy that, at each step, selects the filter maximizing the immediate information gain per unit of execution time to approximate Equation \ref{eq:objective}, as is typical for submodular optimization problems such as SFBE~\cite{golovin2011adaptive}.

-\paragraph{Utility Function.} The utility of a filter \(f_i\) given a partial execution state \(\mathcal{E}\) is: {
+\paragraph{Utility Function.} The utility of a filter \(f_i\) given a partial execution state \(\mathcal{E}\) is:

-} where \(p_i\) is the pass probability, \(\text{tpr}_i\) is the true positive rate, and \(n_i\) is the number of DNF terms containing \(f_i\).
+where \(p_i\) is the pass probability, \(\text{tpr}_i\) is the true positive rate, and \(n_i\) is the number of DNF terms containing \(f_i\).
 Filters with higher \(U_\phi\) are executed earlier, improving early rejection efficiency while maintaining correctness.
+Our utility function offers a middle ground between static or naive ordering strategies, which miss opportunities for improving efficiency, and more complex methods like meta-heuristic search that introduce substantial computational overhead.

-\paragraph{Confidence and DNF Completion.} Given execution state \(\mathcal{E}\), the probability that an image satisfies its prioritization formula is: {
+\paragraph{Confidence and DNF Completion.} Given execution state \(\mathcal{E}\), the probability that an image satisfies its prioritization formula is:

-} where each term \(T\) contributes {
+where each term \(T\) contributes

-} and \(T_u = T \setminus \mathcal{E}\) is the set of unevaluated filters.
+and \(T_u = T \setminus \mathcal{E}\) is the set of unevaluated filters.
 The confidence accounts for both known failures and statistical predictions about unevaluated filters.
 If any term is fully satisfied, the image is accepted early.
 Otherwise, processing continues until the image is prioritized.

 \paragraph{Execution Strategy.} At each iteration, the filter with the greatest utility $U_\phi(f_i, \mathcal{E})$ is executed, and the execution state $\mathcal{E}$ is updated.
 If for each term, at least one filter returns \texttt{False}, the image is immediately marked with priority $p_{compute}$ (see Section \ref{system:ground_scheduler}), and no further filters are processed.
 If all filters in a term of $\phi$ return \texttt{True}, the image is annotated with the highest priority of a satisfied term.